monarch-initiative/gpsea/docs/tutorial.rst

 >>> gt_predicate.group_labels
 ('Missense', 'Truncating')

-This is a lot of code, and detailed explanations and examples are available in the :ref:`predicates` section.
+This is a lot of code, and detailed explanations and examples are available in the :ref:`partitioning` section.
 For now, it is enough to know that the `gt_predicate` will assign the individuals into `Missense` or `Truncating` group.
 The individuals with the number of missense (or truncating) variants different than one will be omitted from the analysis.